justinpak13/PPP-Analysis-Project/README.md

 DO NOT RUN
 <code>curl -LfO 'https://airflow.apache.org/docs/apache-airflow/2.2.4/docker-compose.yaml'</code>

-Next we need to set the aiflow user and create the logs, plugins, and scripts folders, I have already created the dags folder
+Next we need to set the aiflow user and create the logs, plugins, and scripts folders, I have already created the dags folder.

+Within the aiflow folder either run the following commands to create the necessary folders and .env file or create them manually.

 <code>mkdir -p ./logs ./plugins ./scripts</code>

 <code>echo -e "AIRFLOW_UID=$(id -u)" > .env</code>

-These commands may not work correctly in windows, so you will have to create them manually

 * The dags directory is where you will be storing the airflow pipelines
 * The logs directory stores the log information between the scheduler and the workers